sCrypt-Inc/scryptlib/README.md

 ```
 {
-  "compilerVersion": "...",   // the version of compiler used to produce this file
+  "compilerVersion": "0.1.0+commit.312f643",    // version of compiler used to produce this file
-  "contract": "...",          // the name of the contract
+  "contract": "DemoP2PKH",    // name of the contract
-  "abi": [...],               // the ABI array of the contract, ie. the interfaces of the public functions.
+  "abi": [    // ABI of the contract: the interfaces of the public functions and constructor.
-  "asm": "..."                // the locking script asm template of the contract
+    {
+        "type": "constructor",
+        "name": "constructor",
+        "params": [
+            {
+                "name": "pubKeyHash",
+                "type": "Ripemd160"
             }
+        ]
+    },
+    {
+        "type": "function",
+        "name": "unlock",
+        "index": 0,
+        "params": [
+            {
+                "name": "sig",
+                "type": "Sig"
+            },
+            {
+                "name": "pubKey",
+                "type": "PubKey"
+            }
+        ]
+    },
+    ...
+  ],
+  "asm": "$pubKeyHash OP_OVER OP_HASH160 ..."    // locking script of the contract in ASM format
+}
 ```

-There are two ways to generate this file (named as `xxx_descr.json`):
+There are two ways to generate this file (named as `xxx_desc.json`):

 1. Use **sCrypt VSC extension**;
 2. Use the function `compile` in `scryptjs` like: